-When you feel you understand what people are claiming about an early intervention, the next step is asking what evidence there is that the intervention does what it says – and how good that evidence is.
+When you understand what people say a therapy, support or early intervention can do, the next step is asking what evidence there is that the therapy does what people say – and how good that evidence is.

-Here are some questions that can help you find out whether there’s good evidence for an early intervention:
+Here are questions that can help you find out whether there’s scientific evidence for a therapy:

 - Has it been tried with other children like your child?

 - Did the test use research methods that couldn’t be influenced by the person running the tests?

 - During the test, could other factors like parent or therapist expectations have influenced the results?
 What about the placebo effect?